Lindsay Applegate: Early life

 Lindsay Applegate was born to Daniel and Rachel Applegate in Kentucky on September 18, 1808.
 The family moved to the Osage Valley in Missouri in 1820, where they farmed.
-In 1831, Lindsay married Elizabeth Miller, whose sister Melinda was married to Lindsay's older brother Charles, and they had six sons.
+In 1831, Lindsay married Elizabeth Miller, whose sister Melinda was married to Lindsay's older brother Charles, and they had twelve children.
 He fought in the Black Hawk War against Native Americans in 1832.

 Oregon Country

-In 1843, Lindsay and Charles traveled with their younger brother Jesse to the Oregon Country, after they all sold their farms in Missouri, bought several hundred head of cattle and set out at the behest of Jesse's good friend Robert Shortess.
+In 1843, Lindsay and Charles traveled with their younger brother Jesse to the Oregon Country, after they all sold their farms in Missouri, bought several hundred head of cattle and set out at the behest of Jesse's good friend, Robert Shortess.
 At that time, the Oregon Trail was still in its infancy, and the final hundred or so miles beyond the Wascopam Mission had to be traveled by boat through dangerous winds, rapids, and eddies on the Columbia River:

 Lindsay's nine-year-old son Warren perished, as did Jesse's ten-year-old son Edward, who did not know how to swim.

 Lindsay wrote, "We resolved if we remained in the country, to find a better way for others who might wish to emigrate."

 Additional fatalities in the 1844 and 1845 immigration seasons further stirred up settlers and inspired many to search for alternate routes.

 Lindsay and fourteen other settlers established the South Emigrant Trail between Fort Hall in Idaho and the Willamette Valley in Oregon via northern Nevada and then through southern Oregon, where Ashland and Roseburg now lie.
 The intents of this route were to be safer than the Columbia River, encourage settlers to western Oregon, avoid the area controlled by the Hudson's Bay Company, and steer clear of the disputed British territory north of the Columbia, which most settlers expected would soon become the U.S.–British Columbia border.